isomerpages/moe-khengchengsch/announcements/announcements/_posts/2023-01-26-post-Scouts Awards.md

 ---
 Dear Parents / Guardians,

 Our Scouts Awards Ceremony.
-You can refer to this link for the photographs and Videos.
+You can refer to this link for the photographs and videos.

 [Awards Ceremony Photographs and Videos](https://drive.google.com/drive/folders/1bMddWve_o_pTtk2nXKhylmBeXBxr5OeL?usp=sharing)